 - Fact: The population of Lord Howe is currently around 350 residents, with tourists restricted to just 400.

 - Fact: Lord Howe Island was World Heritage Listed in 1982.
+To honour Lord Howe Island’s exceptional beauty and biodiversity, UNESCO designated the island as a World Heritage Site in 1982.

 - Fact: Lord Howe Island airport was opened in 1975.